thd-research/calf-rl-mobile-robot/docs/get_started.md

 # Getting Started
-This repository is aimed to perform all the tasks in a docker container.
-Details of running and attaching the docker container can be found [here](installation.md#3-run-docker).
+This repository aims to perform all the tasks in a Docker container.
+Details of running and attaching the Docker container can be found [here](installation.md#3-run-docker).

 **ALL THE FOLLOWING COMMANDS HAVE TO BE USED INSIDE DOCKER CONTAINTER.**

 ## Simulation in Gazebo

-To launch Turtlebot3 simulation in Gazebo
+To launch the Turtlebot3 simulation in Gazebo

 ``` bash
 roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch